-Lighter paddles are easier to control and maneuver which helps when you are playing at the net, “dinking” and playing slow game up at the kitchen.
+Lighter paddles are easier to control and maneuver which helps when you are playing at the net, “dinking” and playing the slow game up at the kitchen.

 If you do not have any injuries, especially tennis elbow or arthritis, you should be able to handle a heavier paddle.
-But if you do have any of the issues mentioned above – go for a mid weight paddle (somewhere in the 7.3 to 8.4 oz range).
+But if you do have any of the issues mentioned above – go for a mid-weight paddle (somewhere in the 7.3 to 8.4 oz range).

 It’s also important to select a grip that fits your hand size.
 We’ve listed the grip size of each paddle.
 When in doubt between two sizes, get the smaller of the two.
-Here is the quick and easy way to determine grip size just based off of your height.
+Here is the quick and easy way to determine grip size just based on your height.
 If you’re looking for a more detailed guide to buying your first paddle and other factors to consider, please see our Complete Pickleball Paddle Buyers Guide.

-The large sized hitting surface gives this paddle a large sweet spot that helps beginner plays hit their shots consistently.
+The large-sized hitting surface gives this paddle a large sweet spot that helps beginner plays hit their shots consistently.
 The Champion offers a good weight for beginners and a nice balanced feel.

 The paddle comes in 5 vintage colors, reminiscent of the early days of the sport.
 2018 marks the 20th anniversary of the Champion, a great testimonial to the quality of the product.
 With so many new paddle models being made and redone it’s rare to find a paddle that has stood the test of time…

 The company is well known for grips and this is one of the pros to buying their paddles is that they offer a comfortable and solid grip (some other brands actually use Gamma grips on their paddles and players like the Gamma replacement grips to upgrade old worn grips.

-The Tyro paddle weighs in at under 7 ounces (6.7 ounces) making it a great lightweight beginner option!
+The Tyro 2 paddle weighs in at under 7 ounces (6.7 ounces) making it a great lightweight beginner option!

 The paddle face is made of polycarbonate laid over Polymer honeycomb core.
 The pure white face and black grip make for an elegant design and great choice for a pickleball player looking to avoid some of the flashy colored paddles we see more and more on the court.

-One important factor to consider is that the due to slight texture variation on the paddle face, the Rally Tyro has NOT been USAPA approved for tournament play.
+One important factor to consider is that due to slight texture variation on the paddle face, the Rally Tyro has NOT been USAPA approved for tournament play.

-Rally Paddles is a well known brand, run by the folks at Pickleball Central – one of the largest online retail pickleball equipment sellers.
+Rally Paddles is a well-known brand, run by the folks at Pickleball Central – one of the largest online retail pickleball equipment sellers.

 The Rally Tyro Pro recently came out as an upgrade version of the earlier Tyro 2.
 This new “Pro” version of the paddle has a few upgrades, including vibration dampening core technology to reduce the shock from repeatedly hitting the ball.

-Head made news in the pickleball industry in 2017 when they launched a whole line of paddles, this move from such a large and well known tennis brand was a vote of confidence for the growing market.
+Head made news in the pickleball industry in 2017 when they launched a whole line of paddles, this move from such a large and well-known tennis brand was a vote of confidence for the growing market.
 The paddles definitely have a look and feel that will appeal to cross over players coming from a tennis background.
-We previously reviewed the Tour and Pro paddle lines which are their higher priced paddles.
+We previously reviewed the Tour and Pro paddle lines which are their higher-priced paddles.

 The main difference between this paddle and the more expensive Head options is that the Elite comes with the company’s “Ergo” grip (compared to the Head “Comfort” grip on the more expensive Head paddles).

-The Elite also do NOT have the “Extreme Spin Texture” that is featured on the Head “Pro” and “Tour” paddle faces.
-So if you are looking for a more affordable budget paddle and are willing to pass up the nicer grip and not really worried yet about adding spin on your shots, the Extreme Elite could be a good starter option for you.
+The Elite also does NOT have the “Extreme Spin Texture” that is featured on the Head “Pro” and “Tour” paddle faces.
+So if you are looking for a more affordable budget paddle and are willing to pass up the nicer grip and not really worried about adding spin on your shots, the Extreme Elite could be a good starter option for you.

-Hopefully these paddle reviews have given you a few good options for your first beginner paddle and we were able to help you chose the best one that meets your budget, grip and playing style.
+Hopefully, these paddle reviews have given you a few good options for your first beginner paddle and we were able to help you chose the best one that meets your budget, grip and playing style.